 - OUR SECOND DEPARTURE in 2017 starts and finishes in Askole.
 It does not cross the Gondogoro La.

-PLEASE REFER TO ‘WHAT’S EXCLUDED’ SECTION TO SEE INFORMATION ABOUT EXTRA COSTS THAT WERE APPLICABLE IN 2015 AND ARE STILL LIKELY TO BE IMPOSED FOR THE GONDOGORO LA CROSSING DEPARTURE IN 2016.
-THESE COSTS ARE IMPOSED BEYOND OUR CONTROL
+PLEASE REFER TO ‘WHAT’S EXCLUDED’ SECTION TO SEE INFORMATION ABOUT EXTRA COSTS THAT WERE APPLICABLE IN 2016 AND ARE STILL LIKELY TO BE IMPOSED IN 2017.
+THESE COSTS ARE IMPOSED BEYOND OUR CONTROL.

 TRAVEL BETWEEN ISLAMABAD AND SKARDU WILL BE BY AIR AND NOT BY ROAD, EVEN IF THIS CAUSES DELAYS IN OUR ITINERARY

 This is one of the greatest treks in the world, unbeatable in terms of close-up mountain views and proximity to many of the world’s highest peaks.
 However this is a tough but rewarding trek, with many days being spent on the rugged, tumbled glacier as you head up to ‘Concordia’ where the Baltoro and the Godwin-Austen glaciers converge in a beauty and simplicity of ice and rock.